-If you’re looking for a small amount of money to tide you over, for example, £200, banks and building societies will probably not help you.
+If you’re looking for a small amount of money or a little loan to tide you over, for example, £200, banks and building societies will probably not help you.
 The reason is that the amount is too small for them to process.
 That’s where short term loans come into their own.

 But what if you want a larger amount of money, say £10,000?
 What are the advantages and disadvantages of bank or building society loans?